mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Our science and our technology have posed us a profound question: will we learn to use these tools with wisdom and foresight before it’s _too late?
-Will we see our species safely through this difficult passage_ so that our children and grandchildren will continue the great journey of discovery still deeper into the mysteries of the cosmos?
+Our science and our technology have posed us a profound question: will we learn to use these tools with wisdom and foresight before it's too late?
+Will we see our species safely through this difficult passage so that our children and grandchildren will continue the great journey of discovery still deeper into the mysteries of the cosmos?